EdoFro/Freeplane_note_to_file/README.md

 The NoteToFile.mm (Freeplane map) has a better and detailed explanation about this scripts and how they work.

+## NEW: openWithGroovyConsole.groovy

+**Note**: for this script to work, yo need the **wikdShell Addon v0.3.2** and a **Freeplane** version equal or newer than **v1.8.10-pre06**

+This script opens the wikdShell groovy console adding this functionalities:

+- if when calling the script, the selected node has:
+  - a link to a groovy file
+  - a 'script1' attribute
+  - or a groovy script in its note (and its marked as a groovy node)

+  the groovy console opens with that script in its editing pane

+- it adds two buttons to the groovy console to directly export the edited script to
+  - the node's note
+  - or the node's 'script1' attribute

 ## NoteToFile.groovy

 ### Description